 Orit Rozenblatt-Rosen, Ph.D.

-Orit Rozenblatt-Rosen is scientific director of the Klarman Cell Observatory at the Broad Institute of MIT and Harvard.
+Orit Rozenblatt-Rosen is the senior director of single cell genomics at the Broad Institute of MIT and Harvard, where she is also scientific director of the Klarman Cell Observatory.
 In this role, she works on the scientific planning, organization, and execution of the Klarman Cell Observatory projects, collaborations, and activities.
 The Klarman Cell Observatory aims to systematically chart cellular circuits in mammalian cells and tissues.
 The Observatory builds on cutting-edge experimental and computational technologies as well as collaborations that span diverse scientific disciplines.

 Rozenblatt-Rosen is also the lead scientist at the Broad for the international Human Cell Atlas Initiative.
 The Human Cell Atlas aims to create comprehensive reference maps of all human cells as a basis for both understanding human health and treating disease.

 Rozenblatt-Rosen, who joined the Klarman Cell Observatory in 2012, is also an institute scientist at the Broad and has a background in cancer research, epigenetics, systems biology, genomics, and single-cell genomics.
 Rozenblatt-Rosen helped develop and implement systematic pipelines for genomic profiling and analysis of single cells from freshly dissected tumors.
 In 2016 Rozenblatt-Rosen received the Broad Excellence Award in Science.